clj-kondo/configs/README.md

 ## Gettings configurations

-You can get configurations for your libraries, if they are available in this repo, by adding dependencies to your `deps.edn` or `project.clj`, e.g.:
+You can get configurations for your libraries, if they are available in this repo, by adding dependencies to your `deps.edn` or `project.clj`.
+E.g. to add a configuration for Rum:

 ```
 {:deps {io.github.clj-kondo/config-rum-rum {:mvn/version "<version>"}}}